KAYAK HUNTING IN ILLORSUIT

 Enoch took my tent as first prize; Hendrik a toy submarine for his son as second; and Johan a primus stove for his grandson Bintsi.
-He was terribly delighted with this, effusively grateful.
+He was so delighted with this.
 A day or two later, at Sakeus’ where the trophy which Drever had given to the village was for safekeeping, Enoch watched as I carefully engraved “Enoch Nielsen 1959” on the front of the trophy.
 He was immensely proud, spoke of how his son would show it to his friends at school!

 Maybe because I already had the still photos taken on that earlier occasion (September 23) I didn’t take any photos on the day of the race.
 So all the photos shown here are from that earlier day.
 But first a word about kayak rolling in general.

 Kayak hunting, in the Arctic and sub-Arctic, has always been a dangerous thing to do.
 From the waves created by an iceberg breaking up or turning over to a new position of stability, from the risks of attack by a threatened or wounded sea mammal, from accidental entanglement in the harpoon line, from the wild seas of storm conditions, there has always been the possibility of a kayaker being capsized.
 Since getting out of the kayak to save yourself, if you were alone, was never an option due to the extreme coldness of the water, the Inuit of Greenland and their relatives all the way across the Arctic and down to the Aleutian Islands of Alaska, had developed a number of ways to bring themselves back upright after a capsize.
 “Kayak rolling,” as we call it, has been observed and commented on from the earliest times of outsider contact with the Inuit of Greenland.